Can the Scrum Master also be the Product Owner?

 People can find ways to schedule their days, delegate effectively, and pass on more knowledge and empowerment to others to create more focus for themselves.
 But the topic does need to be addressed openly.
 These things take time to unfold effectively and will evolve as the team, the product, and the organization change.

-And what happens when there are critical issues to be addressed that impact both role accountabilities?
-For example, there is an urgent impediment preventing the Development Team from achieving the Sprint Goal.
+And what happens when there are critical issues to be addressed that impact both accountabilities?
+For example, there is an urgent impediment preventing the Developers from achieving the Sprint Goal.
 And there is an urgent decision to make that impacts product value.
 Often, people have a preference in which role they are more skilled or more comfortable.
 This will often drive how they prioritize where they focus.
 It is important to have awareness to this bias so that people can make better choices when put in difficult situations.

 Also, it is important to ensure that all Scrum roles are equally respected.
 If the organization treats Product Owners as “order takers,” then that will likely affect how focus is split and what activities are prioritized.
 The same is true if the organization treats Scrum Masters as “team admins” or “event facilitators.”